chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

 ### Reading assignment

 Reading the textbook is crucial for comprehending complex concepts, gaining deep insights, and establishing a solid foundation for acquiring advanced mathematical skills.
 Hence, it is expected that you read the textbook attentively.
 Weekly reading assessments will be conducted and will contribute to your overall grade.
+You can find the suggested reading schedule on the [Reading schedule](../reading/) on the course webpage.

 ### Exercise problems